May 1, 2014 | 7

 Partly it’s to do with the Cochrane review concentrating on a particular subset of trials as more important than the larger pool: the two Canadian ones plus one.
 Others agree a subset is better quality, but not that the others are so bad you can disregard them.

 Another major reason the numbers can vary dramatically is because it depends on which age group they’re talking about.
+The group who end up in the Cochrane review tend towards younger, and inevitably, then, to less benefit.
 Let’s look at the Independent U.K. Panel’s best effort to get data you can compare (Table 3 here).

 In order to prevent one woman’s death from breast cancer, the number of women who would need to be invited for screening was: